Darthagnon/Darthagnon/README.md

 # Hello world.
 I am Darren John de Lima.

-I'm a student electromechanical engineer who enjoys creating art.
+I'm a student electromechanical engineer who enjoys creating art and products for home use.
+I am my family's sysadmin and run a homeserver.

 If you'd like to see programming-related projects I've worked on [see my pinned repositories](Pinned.md).